N-Laboratory/nuxt3-starter-guide-example/README.md

 ```
 Error: No such validator 'XXXX' exists.
 ```
-To aboid this, add the follwing to .storybook/preview.ts.
+To avoid this, add the follwing to .storybook/preview.ts.
 ```ts
 // .storybook/preview.ts
 import { localize } from '@vee-validate/i18n'